Every professional displayed on Counselling Directory has been independently

 Responding to Psychological Trauma

-I work part-time as a Practice Counsellor in a GP practice in Shropshire (and have for the last twelve years) where I encounter and work with people with a wide range of problems and issues including anxiety, depression and domestic and sexual abuse.
+I worked for eighteen years as a GP counsellor in the IAPT service in Shropshire with people with a wide range of problems and issues including anxiety, depression, low self-esteem and domestic and sexual abuse .

-I spent 18 months working in a Bereavement Charity where, amongst others, I worked with people with learning difficulties and with military veterans.
+I spent 18 months working in a Bereavement Charity where I also worked with people with learning difficulties and with military veterans.

 I also have experience working in a Hospice with people suffering from cancer and other terminal illnesses.